Thune: Trump will sign Russia sanctions measure, Senate to vote this week on ObamaCare

 The negotiators from both parties opted to keep the sanctions review due to wariness over the relationship between Trump and Putin.

-Maryland Sen. Ben Cardin, the top Democrat on the Senate Foreign Relations Committee, told “Fox News Sunday” that Congress would override Trump’s veto.
+Maryland Sen. Ben Cardin, the top Democrat on the Senate Foreign Relations Committee, told “Fox News Sunday” that Congress would override a Trump veto.

+New White House Communications Director Anthony Scaramucci told CNN's "State of the Union" that he didn't know whether Trump would sign the sanctions bill.

 On the effort in the GOP-led Senate to overhaul ObamaCare, Thune said McConnell will hold a vote this week to open debate on the measure.